mui/mui-x/docs/data/migration/migration-charts-v7/migration-charts-v7.md

 This should not impact your code.
 If you used axes in a pie chart please open an issue, we would be curious to get more information about the use-case.

+## Remove `resolveSizeBeforeRender` prop

+The `resolveSizeBeforeRender` prop has been removed from the `ChartContainer` component and all related charts.

+If you were using this prop, you can safely remove it.